walkerRnD/codebuff/backend/knowledge.md

 2. **Error Catching**: WebSocket errors are caught and logged in both server and client code.
 3. **Graceful Degradation**: The system attempts to handle errors gracefully, providing meaningful error messages when possible.
 4. **Change Verification**: Always verify file changes were applied successfully.
 Changes can fail silently.
+5. **API Error Handling**: Only retry on connection errors (type "APIConnectionError").
+Other error types indicate issues that won't be resolved by retrying.

 ## AI Response Handling